 Cheaper than using my electric dehydrator or oven, better then waiting forever hanging it in attic (and no worries about dust, dirt, bugs, etc) and so less work for me too.
 A Solar Solution!

 The reflective shade really helped, I think.
 You could do it without but it may take a little longer.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Most herbs dry easily, and if properly preserved, will retain their flavor and aroma long enough to carry you into the next growing season.
 As with a lot of gardening, timing is everything.
-Here are some tips for gathering, drying and keeping them fresh while in storage.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I grew some wonderful lemon basil this summer.
 How do I dry it so I can enjoy it in the winter time?
 Many thanks for this great site.
 I have learned so much!